 When performing elimination tests, add one ingredient back in at a time.

-You should also know that allergies can suddenly appear, so even if you have been feeding xyz for eons, one day your horse may develop an allergy to it.
-Some goes for things in the air, like pollens, and even for grooming sprays we like to use.
+- You should also know that allergies can suddenly appear, so even if you have been feeding XYZ for eons, one day your horse may develop an allergy to it.
+The same goes for things in the air, like pollen, and even for grooming sprays we like to use.

 If you suspect allergies or have a case of hives, respiratory issues or digestive issues, it’s worth investigating with your veterinarian.